AndrewRoddy/Gomodoro/README.md

 ## To Do

-Improve window size
-- [ ] Auto format everything to fit the window better
-    - [ ] When squishing up show the timer and circle very small
-    - [ ] Reformat page for when fully zoomed in / zoomed out

 User setting imporovements
 - [ ] Create settings menu
     - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)